Author's note: I considered the story done with the one chapter, but readers asked for a second chapter, so here it is.

 She was still in thought when she found the box of doughnuts and the thermos of coffee in the kitchen.
 No doubt courtesy of John when he came to pick Taylor up for school.
 She shook her head, smiling.
 That guy sure could be thoughtful when he wanted to be.

-Her phone rang and she answered it absentmindedly while looking at the doughnuts.
+Her phone rang and she answered it while opening the doughnut box.

 "Try the one with the chocolate icing, Detective Carter, it's really good."
-John's voice was cheery, he was obviously pleased with himself.
+John's voice was cheery; he sounded pleased with himself.

 "How is your head this morning?"

-"It's … " she was going to lie and say 'just fine', but decided to go with the truth instead.
+"It's … " she was going to lie and say 'just fine', but after last night doing so felt wrong.
 "It's getting better, it will be fine in a few hours."

-"Thank you." she said, sincerely, after a brief pause.
-Should she have told him off?
 Were his former CIA colleagues right, was he going to end up hurting her?
-Her intuition told her they were wrong and the last time she did not trust her intuition around those two, she regretted it later.
+Her intuition told her they were wrong and the last time she did not trust her intuition around those two she lived to regretted it.

-"No problem."
-Came the answer, and then the line went dead.
+"No problem," Reese said, then the line went dead.